-Lacking the sort of substantial factual predicate like that presented by the challengers in Whole Woman's Health, plaintiffs argue that the regulations result in their staff members having less time to "devote to individual attention, conversation, and emotional support for patients."
+Plaintiffs next argue that the regulations result in their staff members having less time to "devote to individual attention, conversation, and emotional support for patients."
 Compl. ¶ 172.
 To be sure, that is an important consideration and Whole Woman's Health mentioned similar issues in connection with Texas's regulations.
 136 S. Ct. at 2318.
-But, critically, the Supreme Court found reduction of staff time relevant only in connection with facilities it described as "crammed-to-capacity superfacilities."
+Critically, the Supreme Court found reduction of staff time relevant only in connection with facilities it described as "crammed-to-capacity superfacilities."
 Id.
 In that situation, the Court concluded that "quality of care" may decline if a handful of abortion providers were suddenly required to provide care to the entire State of Texas.
 See id.
 The Court did not, however, state that any reduction in staff availability to patients as a result of state regulation constituted an undue burden that would render the regulations unconstitutional.
 Indeed, adopting such an interpretation would be inconsistent with the general presumption that States are allowed to regulate abortion providers because compliance with any regulatory scheme will require some expenditure of time and resources.

-In short, plaintiffs make arguments-persuasive to many-that the legislature or Board of Health should, as a matter of public policy, consider reducing or even eliminating these regulations.
-But plaintiffs have not adequately alleged that Virginia's regulations pose a substantial obstacle to women seeking an abortion in Virginia to the degree current Supreme Court doctrine would require to be unconstitutional.
-Accordingly, if the Court reaches the merits (which it should not) Count II should be dismissed for failure to state a claim.
+In short, plaintiffs fail to allege a cognizable constitutional claim that Virginia's regulations pose a substantial obstacle to women seeking an abortion in Virginia.
+Accordingly, even if the Court reaches the merits (which it should not) Count II should be dismissed for failure to state a claim.
 Fed.
 R. Civ.
 P. 12(b)(6).